 Britehorn Partners Serves as Exclusive Investment Bank to World Wide Land Transfer

-DENVER, March 16, 2021 /PRNewswire/ -- Britehorn Partners ("Britehorn") announced today Corridor Capital's investment in World Wide Land Transfer ("World Wide" or the "Company").
+DELRAY BEACH, Fla., March 16, 2021 /PRNewswire/ -- Britehorn Partners ("Britehorn") announced today Corridor Capital's investment in World Wide Land Transfer ("World Wide" or the "Company").
 Britehorn served as exclusive investment bank to the Company.
-Corridor Capital's investment was made in partnership with Company management to support the Company's strong growth trajectory and dedication to providing critical value-added services for its clients.
+Corridor Capital's investment was made in partnership with Company management to support the Company's strong growth and dedication to providing critical value-added services for its clients.

 World Wide is a tech-enabled, leading, full-service, independent title and settlement services agency with offices in Pennsylvania, New York, New Jersey, and Florida and headquarters just outside Philadelphia.
 The Company's commitment to consistent, time-sensitive, excellent service coupled with the highest business and ethical standards set it apart and have helped World Wide evolve into one of the Northeast region's largest title insurance agencies.
 World Wide was founded in 2004 by CEO Marc Shaw.